dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 When we make this update, the number of records shown changes. ***This occurs because enrollment type reports only use the most recent event within a program stage for their output***.

-> Now there is an **enhanced feature** in the Line list app, with the help of which you can define the most recent events and the oldest events you want in the output.
+> Note: there is an **enhanced feature** in the Line list app, with the help of which you can define the most recent events and the oldest events you want in the output.

 #### STOP!
-Have them perform *Exercise 2*.
+Have them perform *Exercise 5*.

 ###  Update the report with most recent events and oldest events using the Input type as Enrollment